Skipperro/Gesundheit-Machine/README.md

 The optimal network I found can run smoothly on Raspberry Pi and have still decent 93% accuracy.
 It is optimized for low CPU utilization at the cost of high RAM usage.
 It can check over 10 samples per second while keeping Raspberry under 80°C.

-To avoid false positives from a single check I've added additional threashold - one positive detection still don't trigger the response.
+To avoid false positives from a single check I've added additional threshold - one positive detection still don't trigger the response.
 To trigger "Gesundheit" a few checks in a row (usually over the span of 500 ms) must be classified as positive.

-With this workaround even Raspberry Pi provides satysfying results.
+With this workaround even Raspberry Pi provides satisfying results.

 ## How to build your own Gesundheit-Machine?